Crooked Toes: A collection of conditions characterized by bent toes.

 How to Straighten & Prevent Crooked Toes, Curved Toes & Bent Toes

 Another major consideration in straightening out the toes involves adopting and using foot-healthy footwear that allows the foot to function like a bare foot inside the shoe.
-Conventional shoes, including most running shoes, will hasten the progression of a crooked toe, as the design elements included in most conventional models create an imbalance in the foot flexor and extensor muscles, as well as an imbalance in the four layers of muscles (intrinsic muscles) within the foot.
+Conventional shoes, including most running shoes, will hasten the progression of a crooked toe, as the design elements included in most conventional models create an imbalance in the foot flexor and extensor muscles and tendons, as well as an imbalance in the four layers of muscles (aka intrinsic muscles) within the foot.
 Intrinsic foot muscles help stabilize the toes during walking and standing.

 Another helpful item in straightening crooked toes, curved toes, and bent toes is a metatarsal pad.
 This soft and unobtrusive pad sits just behind the ball of the foot and helps bring the toes back down toward the ground.
 Combined with toe socks, toe spacers, and foot-healthy footwear, metatarsal pads can produce positive changes in toe alignment.
 There are two distinct types of metatarsal pads: Stationary (i.e., fixed in the shoe) and mobile (i.e., can be worn on the foot in almost any pair of shoes).

 Individuals who experience any of the above-mentioned crooked toe syndromes should consider visiting a naturally-minded podiatrist or other appropriate foot care professional.
 A physician can offer additional strategies to help correct or reduce the progression of the crooked toe problem.
 The longer the crooked toe problem exists, the greater the likelihood it will become permanently rigid and require more extensive—and invasive—treatment, such as surgery.